Continuous Generative Neural Networks: A Wavelet-Based Architecture in Function Spaces: Numerical results

 \subsection{Training}

 The conditions for injectivity given in Theorem~\ref{main_thm} are not very restrictive and we can use an unsupervised training protocol to choose the parameters of a CGNN.
 Even though our theoretical results concern only the injectivity of CGNNs, we numerically verified that training a generator to also well-approximate a probability distribution gives better reconstructions for inverse problems.
 For this reason, we choose to train CGNNs as parts of variational autoencoders (VAEs) \cite{kingma2013auto}, a popular architecture for generative modeling.
 In particular, our VAEs are designed so that the corresponding decoder has a CGNN architecture.
-We refer to \cite{VAE} for a thorough review of VAEs and to \ref{appendix_num_det} for more details on the numerical implementation.
+We refer to \cite{VAE} for a thorough review of VAEs.
 Note that there is growing numerical evidence showing that an untrained convolutional network is competitive with trained ones for solving inverse problems with generative priors \cite{ulyanov2018deep,asim2020blind}.
+In these cases, the network is initialized at random, and the weights are obtained by minimizing the fidelity term corresponding to a given inverse problem.
+As a result, the architecture of the network itself acts as a regularizer.

 In our experiment, the training is done on smooth signals.
 We create a dataset of smooth signals constructed by randomly sampling the first $5$ low-frequency Fourier coefficients.
 Each of these is taken from a Gaussian distribution with zero mean and variance that decreases as the frequency increases.
+The decay of the Fourier coefficients is used to enforce smoothness.
 In order to show the validity of our method in a high resolution setting, the support of the signals $[0,1]$ is finely discretized with $4096$ equidistant points.
 We divide the dataset in $10000$ signals to train the network and $2000$ to test it.

 Our VAE consists of a decoder with 3 non-expansive transposed convolutional layers without bias terms and an encoder with a similar, yet mirrored, structure.
 For the decoder, we consider the simplified CGNN architecture described in Remark~\ref{simply_cgnn}.
 Differently from the implementation described in Section~\ref{implementation}, we do not pass from the scaling coefficients in $V_j$ to the ones in $V_{j+M}$ and vice-versa at every layer.
 Here, both the nonlinearity and the convolution are applied to the scaling coefficients in $V_j$.
 Therefore, our VAE takes as input the scaling coefficients of our signals obtained by doing $6$ downscalings, which already constitute a significant dimensionality reduction with respect to the original finely discretized signals (the scaling coefficients are approximately $\frac{4096}{2^6} = 64$).
 We numerically verified that the simplified CGNN architecture provides very similar results to the original architecture.
 In addition, we also verified that it is less computationally expensive, since the whole network acts only on the scaling coefficients.
 For our experiments, we choose the stride $s = \frac{1}{2}$, the latent space dimension $\Esse = 15$ and the leaky-ReLU as nonlinear activation function.